sjaehnigen/chirpy/README.md

 - Handling of volumetric data and vector fields

-It is highly recommended to use [Anaconda](https://anaconda.org) to create a chirpy environment from the `conda_env.yml` file.
+## Installation
+Copy or clone the *ChirPy* repository into a local folder.
-To integrate this code into your python environment, please adjust and source the file `paths.conf`.
+To integrate this code into your python environment, please update your `$PYTHONPATH` or adjust and source the file `paths.conf`.

+It is highly recommended to use [Anaconda](https://anaconda.org) to create a *ChirPy* environment from the `conda_env.yml` file.

-Tests can then be run in the folder `tests/`
+Tests can be run in the folder `tests/`

 `python run.py`